Editor’s Note: This post has been updated with more content and better links to better serve our audience 🙂

 Laying down a good keyword foundation can be the distinguishing factor between building successful Search Network campaigns, and the crushing agony of defeat.

-One must keep in mind that although Keyword Planner provides some great keyword ideas, campaign performance and ultimate success depends on a variety of influential components such as budget, bid implementation, the product itself, and even customer behavior in the industry.
+Keep in mind that although Keyword Planner provides some great keyword ideas, campaign performance and ultimate success depends on a variety of influential components.
+These include budget, bid implementation, the product itself, and even customer behavior in the industry.

 What Is Google’s Keyword Planner?